Meals

 INTERFARMA

-Expenses with meals are limited to the event itself and are related solely to the invited professional, and may be extended to the days immediately before and immediately after the official agenda, in case logistics and transport issues justify such extension.
+Expenses with meals must be limited to the occasions inherent to the event itself and be directed exclusively to the invited professional and may be extended to the days immediately before and after the official schedule, if logistical and transport aspects justify such concession.

 SINDUSFARMA